zilaeric/asyrp-extension/blogpost.md

 | ![Segmentation consistency](figures/sc.png) |
 |:-:|
 | **Figure 5.** Segmentation masks of the Reference image, Asyrp and DiffustionCLIP generated images for computing SC for the attribute smiling \[8\]. |

-The ID score measures how well the identity of a face has been preserved after editing.
-It uses the pre-trained ArcFace face recognition model \[2\] in order to generate the feature vectors of the original and the edited faces, and then computes the cosine similarity between them.

 The FID metric compares the distribution of the edited images with the distribution of the referential images in a feature space.
 Lower FID scores correspond to better image editing.
 In order to compute the image features, one commonly employs the Inception-v3 model \[18\].
 In particular, the model's activations of the last layer prior to the output classification layer are calculated for a set of edited and source images.
 The mean and the covariance of the activations is computed, so they can be modelled as multivariate Gaussians: $\mathcal{N}(\mu, \Sigma)$ being the distribution of the edited images' features and $\mathcal{N}(\mu_{ref}, \Sigma_{ref})$ the distribution of the reference images' features.
 The FID is then calculated as follows: